Sony unleashes the cuteness with new robot dog

 Sony is banking on the "irresistible cuteness" of its new robot dog to win over consumers.

-Aibo, the artificial-intelligence-powered hound, wags its tail, chases pink balls and can learn new tricks like giving a its owner a high five.
+Aibo, the artificial-intelligence-powered hound, wags its tail, chases pink balls and can learn new tricks like giving its owner a high five.

 Aibo is a rebooted version of a device Sony (SNE) first launched in the 1990s -- and the Japanese company has made it appealingly un-robotic.
 Unlike past versions, it has "eyes" (two small screens capable of showing diverse and nuanced expressions), a rounded appearance and a mouth that tilts up in a smile.